Grumblesaur/TemperatureAnalyzerProject/StyleGuide.md

     String fileName = defaultFileName; // this is a compound word!

 ### 1800 : Flow Control

+## 1820 : for, while, and if

+`for`, `while`, and unaccompanied `if` blocks should use the same bracing
+style as functions, methods, and classes.
+However, the conditional keyword
+should be separated from the condition by a space. `if-else` blocks should
+use "cuddled" `else` statements.
+Examples:

+GOOD:

+    for (int i = 0; i < range; i++) {
+        // code goes here
+    }

+    while (condition) {
+		// code goes here
+    }

+    if (conditionOne) {
+        // first choice
+    } else if (conditionTwo) {
+        // second choice
+    } else {
+        // default choice
+    }

+BAD:

+    for(int i=0; i<range; i++){
+        // pad your operators and remember your spaces }

+    while(condition)
+    {
+        // don't do this!
+    }

+    if (condition) doStuff(); // Always brace your conditionals!

+    if (condition) {
+        // first check
+    }
+    else if (conditionTwo) {
+        // second check
+    }
+    else {
+       // none of this uncuddled conditional nonsense!
+    }

+## 1840 : do-while
+The `do` of a `do-while` loop should be on its own line, and should have
+a space between it an the opening brace.
+At the end of a `do-while` loop,
+the condition should follow the closing brace (with an intervening space)
+and should have a space between the `while` keyword and the condition.
+Examples:

+GOOD:

+    do {
+        // code goes here
+    } while (condition);

+BAD:

+    do
+    {
+        // you probably get it by now }while(condition);

+## 1860 : switch
+Switch statements should share bracing style with all other control flow
+structures and should indent for each case, and the code for each case.
+This causes some deep indentation for a `switch` block, but I think it
+prevents too much code from being piled up inside. `switch` statements
+have limited applications and shouldn't be used to house entire blocks of
+program logic -- each case should just be calling a few functions and then
+`break`ing if appropriate.
+Examples:

+GOOD:

+    switch (option) {
+        case 1:
+            optionOneFunctionCall();
+            break;

+        case 2:
+        case 3:
+            optionTwoOrThreeFunctionCall();
+            break;

+        default:
+            defaultOption();
+            break;
+    }

+BAD:

+    switch(option)
+    {
+        case 1:
+        optionOneFunctionCall();
+        break; // poor indentation
+    case 2:
+    optionTwoFunctionCall();
+    break; // VERY poor indentation
+    } // bad bracing

 ### 1900 : Comments & Docstrings